fusepoolP3/p3-batchrefine/README.md

 ## Running With the Embedded Backend

 We ship a prepackaged script to start the command line tool under `./bin`.
-By default, it uses the _embedded_ backend so that you do not need to start OpenRefine to actually use it.
+We will show an example using the _embedded_ backend so that you do not need to start OpenRefine to actually use it.
 You do need, however, to have OpenRefine around on your system, as BatchRefine will import some initialization scripts from it (this limitation will be removed in future versions).

 To run, first set the `OPENREFINE_ROOT` and `BATCHREFINE_ROOT` environment variables so that they point to the paths of OpenRefine